Nophinou/vitepress/Notes/Puzzle design.md

 5. Assign a sub-goal to each scene
 6. Create obstacles to the player's progression, materialized through an puzzle
 7. Make sure that in the end, the player has a solid grasp of what is part of the present puzzle and what is part of the game's natural boundaries

+## Variety

+- Repeating a puzzle is a no-no, unless the second occurrence brings an additional layer of complexity to the table.
+- Mixing localized actions and environmental states as combining factors for the resolution of a puzzle works like a charm in games featuring environmental / sequential puzzles such as Outer Wilds, Botany Manor, Grunn.
+- In loop games, having several solutions to a puzzle might provide opportunities to keep early game elements relevant or change strategies depending on the player's level of knowledge, and augments the world's cohesiveness